TimoIllusion/simple-ai-benchmarking/README.md

 ## Setup for AMD and Intel GPUs

 For AMD and Intel GPUs, DirectML on Windows and WSL can be used.

-Install the directml plugin after step 4 (with from setup for NVIDIA above):
+To setup everything, run steps 1-2 from the NVIDIA GPU setup and install the directml requirements with:

-`pip install tensorflow-directml-plugin`
+`pip install -r directml_requirements.txt`

 See https://github.com/microsoft/tensorflow-directml-plugin for more information.